-A pandemic is when a disease spreads across the whole globe.
+A pandemic is when a disease spreads across the whole Earth.
 Once upon a time, a disease could be easily limited to just part of the planet.
-For example, one of the most famous deadly diseases, the Bubonic Plague, was limited to only Europe and parts of Asia, and it took years to spread across the region in the 1300s.
-As the world became more modern, people traveled further distances, which meant carrying viruses and bacteria to other places was easier.
+One of the most famous deadly diseases, the Bubonic Plague, was limited to Europe and parts of Asia, and it took years to spread across the region in the 1300s.
+As the world became more modern, people traveled further distances, so carrying viruses and bacteria to other places was easier.
 This was first seen with the 1889-1890 flu pandemic that started in Russia and took only five weeks to spread over the globe – even before the invention of airplanes.

 The 1918 Spanish Influenza is one of the most well-known and deadly pandemics to reach the U.S. so far.
-Scientists had not yet discovered viruses and did not have the tests to detect them.
-They did not have any vaccines to help prevent an outbreak, or medications to treat the illness.
-Their only way of fighting the disease was to practice isolation and quarantine.
+Scientists did not have tests to detect viruses.
+They did not have any vaccines or medicines to treat the illness.
+Their only way of fighting the disease was isolation and quarantine.